fi-m/Mp3yt-tag/README.md

 # Mp3dl-tag
 Lazy mp3 downloader and tagger – very not good.

+Tons of stuff can be improved, but cba

 The process is as follos:
     download mp4 from yt -> convert to mp3 using ffmpeg -> tag with meta data from discogs